 Interest payments of Class A notes rank senior to interest payments of Class B notes.
 The targeted note balances are calculated with respect to a target level of overcollateralization.
 The overcollateralization (OC) level can be defined as the relative excess of the aggregate discounted receivables balance over the nominal amount of the Class A or Class B notes.
-Principal payments of Class A notes are granted sequential priority over those of Class B until the Class A target OC level has been reached ("sequential amortization").
-After this event, Class A and B notes will be redeemed on a pro-rata basis, maintaining the Class A target OC level while redeeming Class B notes until the Class B target OC level has been reached.
+Principal payments of Class A notes are granted sequential priority over those of Class B until the Class A target OC level has been reached ("sequential amortisation").
+After this event, the Class B notes will be redeemed until the Class B target OC level has been reached while maintaining the Class A target OC level.
+Then, Class A and B notes will be redeemed on a pro-rata basis.
 The structure will switch to sequential amortisation of the notes again when the asset balance has amortised to 10% of the initial balance or after certain performance triggers have been breached.

 Should the cumulative net loss ratio exceed certain threshold values, target OC levels will be increased.
-A "Level 1 Credit Enhancement Increase Condition" will be triggered if cumulative net losses exceed 0.50% prior to July 2017, or 1.15% between July 2017 and April 2018 (see Table 5).
-This results in a switch to sequential amortization until the new Class A target OC level has been reached.
-An increase in cumulative net losses to more than 1.6% will trigger a "Level 2 Credit Enhancement Increase Condition" and amortisation would become strictly sequential.
+A "Level 1 Credit Enhancement Increase Condition" will be triggered if cumulative net losses exceed 0.50% prior to February 2018, or 1.15% between February 2018 and November 2018 (see Table 6).
+This results in a switch to sequential amortisation until the new Class A target OC level has been reached.
+An increase in cumulative net losses to more than 1.6% will trigger a "Level 2 Credit Enhancement Increase Condition" and amortisation will become strictly sequential.

-Table 5: Performance triggers and target OC levels
+Table 6: Performance triggers and target OC levels

-Triggers Class A Class B Initial OC level (%) 6.40 3.91 Target OC, if no CE increase condition is in effect (%) 12.25 7.50 Target OC after the level 1 trigger breached (%) 14.00 8.25 Target OC after the level 2 trigger breached (%) / asset balance <10% 100.00 100.00
+Triggers Class A Class B Initial OC level (%) 6.20 3.90 Target OC, if no CE increase condition is in effect (%) 12.25 7.50 Target OC after the level 1 trigger breached (%) 14.00 8.25 Target OC after the level 2 trigger breached (%) / asset balance <10% 100.00 100.00